White-Whale-Defi-Platform/migaloo-chain/networks/mainnet/README.md

 # Migaloo Mainnet

-This testnet will start with the node version `b4fbc78`.
+This mainnet will start with the node version `b4fbc78`.

 ## Minimum hardware requirements